ubarsc/python-fmask/doc/source/index.rst

 Sentinel2
 ^^^^^^^^^

-The command line scripts supplied can process a Sentinel2 level 1 granule from the image directory.
+The command line scripts supplied can process a Sentinel2 Level C granule from the image directory.
 Here is an example of how to to this::

     gdalbuildvrt -resolution lowest -separate allbands.vrt S2*_B0[1-9].jp2 S2*_B1[0-2].jp2